peteroupc/peteroupc.github.io/random.md

 If more than 20 items are being shuffled, a concerned application would be well advised to use alternatives to this kind of implementation (see [**"Shuffling"**](#Shuffling)).

-A statistical RNG implementation is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic RNG implementation provided it remains reasonably fast.
+A statistical RNG is usually implemented with a PRNG, but can also be implemented in a similar way as a cryptographic RNG provided it remains reasonably fast.

 <a id=Quality_2></a>
 ### Quality

-A statistical RNG implementation generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
+A statistical RNG generates random bits, each of which is uniformly randomly distributed independently of the other bits, at least for nearly all practical purposes.
 If the implementation uses a PRNG, that PRNG algorithm's expected number of state transitions before a cycle occurs and its expected number of state transitions during a cycle must each be at least 2<sup>32</sup>.
 The RNG need not be equidistributed.

 <a id=Seeding_and_Reseeding_2></a>
 ### Seeding and Reseeding